bvishnu08/diabetes-readmission-prediction-with-flagging-hisk-risk-patiences-/SETUP_GUIDE.md

 # Complete Setup Guide for Professor

-This guide provides step-by-step instructions to set up and run the Diabetes Readmission Prediction project on any local system using only the terminal/command prompt (no VS Code required).
+This guide provides step-by-step instructions to set up and run the Diabetes Readmission Prediction project on any local system.
+You can use either:
+- **Terminal/Command Prompt** (recommended)
+- **Spyder IDE** (alternative method)

+Both methods are fully documented below.

 ---